Leche Flan Redone

 I sauteed some finely chopped onions, green bell peppers, chili peppers and poured tomato juice just after the onions have wilted.
 I then added some crisp white dry wine to the mixture while throwing in the mussels.
 I allowed the sauce to reduce to the desired consistency and flavour.

-I served the mussels with oven toasted sliced French bread drizzled with olive oil and rubbed with garlic.
 For the spread, I threw some black and green olives and garlic into the processor drizzled some extra virgin oil while the machin is turning until the mixture turned into a dark greenish paste.
 A perfect "wipe" for the bread.
-Once plated, I drizzled some thinly sliced green onions to the plate to add more color.